jackc/tod/README.markdown

 Ceiling
 ----------

-Round up by given number of seconds
+Round up by given number of seconds.

     Tod::TimeOfDay.new(8,15,31).ceil(5)     # => "08:15:35"
     Tod::TimeOfDay.new(8,15,34).ceil(60)    # => "08:16:00"